Ketel Marte Player Props: Diamondbacks vs. Angels

 Ketel Marte At The Plate

+- Marte has an OPS of .885, fueled by an OBP of .372 to go with a slugging percentage of .514.
+All three of those stats rank first among Arizona hitters this season.

-- Among the qualifying batters, he ranks 16th in batting average, while his on-base percentage ranks 18th and he is 12th in slugging.
+- Among qualifying batters in MLB, he ranks 16th in batting average, 17th in on-base percentage, and 12th in slugging.

-- In 20.0% of his games this year, he has hit a long ball, and 4.5% of his trips to the plate.
+- He has hit a long ball in 19.7% of his games this season, and 4.4% of his chances at the plate.

-- In 38.7% of his games this year, Marte has notched at least one RBI.
-In 12 of those games (16.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.
+- Marte has had at least one RBI in 38.2% of his games this season (29 of 76), with more than one RBI 12 times (15.8%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.